entrity/stackedit-computer-vision/computer-usage/MyCloud/README.md

 ## Adding executables

-I have created a directory tree in my shares which mimics the `/usr` tree
+I have created a directory tree in *within* one of my shares which mimics the `/usr` tree.
+This is because it's not safe to install things onto WD MyCloud's root partition.

 ## Installing packages
 Download the package from the web.
 Then extract the package: